Selects

 > [(1, 28), (3, 36), (1, 42)]

 Iceaxe has the philosophy that any queries constructed by the ORM should work efficiently and be typehinted correctly.
 If we can't typehint it correctly, we won't offer it within the Python layer.
-For these cases - and more complex queries in general - see the section on manual casting of queries.
+For these cases - and more complex queries in general - read this section to learn how to manually cast queries.

 If you're working on a more complex, and still want to receive the results as